Document Workflow

 Decode suspicious values once

 Use URL Encoder and Decoder for values containing `%25`, `%2F`, `%3F`, or `%26`.
-Decode once and compare the result before trying another pass.
+Decode one value exactly once, compare it with the expected plain text, and stop if the next pass would turn legitimate percent sequences into URL syntax.

 4. Step 4